 TY - CONF

-Daniel Organisciak, Edmond S. L. Ho and Hubert P. H. Shum, "Makeup Style Transfer on Low-quality Images with Weighted Multi-scale Attention," in ICPR '20: Proceedings of the 2020 International Conference on Pattern Recognition, pp. 6011-6018, Milan, Italy, Jan 2020.
+Daniel Organisciak, Edmond S. L. Ho and Hubert P. H. Shum, "Makeup Style Transfer on Low-Quality Images with Weighted Multi-Scale Attention," in ICPR '20: Proceedings of the 2020 International Conference on Pattern Recognition, pp. 6011-6018, Milan, Italy, 1 2020.